DiamondFoundry/slate/source/index.html.md

 JWT Token authentication is used.

-To authenticate and get a token, hit the /login endpoint with your user credentials (email, password):

-DF API expects for the JWT token to be included only in requests to Order endpoints:
+DF API expects for the JWT token to be included in requests to Order endpoints and V2 Diamond endpoints:

 `Authorization: Bearer meowmeowmeow`